-Throughout your residency, you will write all orders and be responsible for managing your patients.
-You will participate in rounds each morning as part of a small team working with one staff surgeon.
-During rounds new patients will be presented, inpatient management will be reviewed, and teaching sessions will be held.
+Throughout your residency, you write all orders and are responsible for managing your patients.
+You participate in rounds each morning as part of a small team working with one staff surgeon.
+During rounds, new patients are presented, inpatient management is reviewed and teaching sessions are held.

 Joint Surgery and Thoracic Surgery Program

-There are two tracks in the joint program: General thoracic surgery (GTS) and cardiovascular surgery (CVS).
-Positions are offered via the National Resident Matching Program to fourth year medical students through the categorical general surgery residency match.
+There are two tracks in the joint program: general thoracic surgery and cardiovascular surgery.
+Positions are offered via the National Resident Matching Program to fourth-year medical students through the categorical general surgery residency match.
 We encourage those interested to apply to this pathway through the Electronic Residency Application Service.

-Applying as a medical student the joint program is a new opportunity beginning with the 2013 match.
-The program was established in 2006; but previously recruited only internal categorical general surgery residents.
+This joint program began taking applications from medical students for the 2013 match.
+The program was established in 2006, but previously recruited only internal Mayo categorical general surgery residents.

-Every resident who successfully completes Mayo's General Surgery Residency Program is eligible for certification through the American Board of Surgery.
+Every resident who successfully completes the General Surgery Residency is eligible for certification through the American Board of Surgery.